 Setting up tickets for an event is one additional step after you create a simple event.
 Follow the first two steps given here, and then follow the steps given below.

-Step 1: Set up payment account
+Step 1: Set up a payment account

-Under the Payments section select the payment account that you want to use to accept payments for the event.
+Under the Payments section, select the payment account that you want to use to accept payments for the event.
 You can also set the currency, and refund policy.

 NOTE: For the refund policy there are two options - "No refunds" or "Process refunds manually".
 If you choose to refund manually - if someone cancels, or edits a registration, and there is a refund required - you'll both get a notification email that lets you know a refund is applicable and will be manually processed and can take time.
 Once you process the refund you can update the registration from Guest Manager.